Kale and Spinach Saag recipe with Non-freid Paneer Koftas | Learn how to make nutritious Kale and Spinach Saag/curry with Paneer Koftas

 - Microwave the balls for 2 minutes Start with 1min 30 sec.
 If you feel koftas are too soft microwave for another 10-15 sec not more than that.
 These koftas leave water little water.
 Do not microwave these for more than 2 minutes, as koftas may get hard.

 - You can alos fry koftas, incase you don’t want to microwave.
 For that, heat oil in a pan and fry the koftas on medium flame till light brown.

 - Add to saag or gravy, don’t over mix as these are soft and may crumble.

 - These koftas can be added to any curry like makhani curry or simple onion tomato masala curry.

 - Enjoy the koftas in saag with any bread of your choice.

-We relish the saag preparations with Makki ki Roti or Missi Roti.
-But I ran out of both cornmeal(Makki atta) and chickpea flour(Besan), so I made Chappatis to go with it.
+We relish saag preparations with Makki ki Roti or Missi Roti.
+But I ran out of both cornmeal(Makki atta) and chickpea flour(Besan), so I made Chapatis to go with it.
 It can also be had with steamed or jeera rice.
 Make it a gluten-free treat avoid adding asafoetida for making it gluten-free.
-Add tofu or chickpeas or any kind of veggies instead of paneer or paneer koftas for a vegan treat.
+Add tofu or chickpeas or any kind of veggies instead of paneer or paneer koftas for a vegan-friendly version.